SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## format

-<details><summary><small>Allows you to format and combine data from parsed fields.
+<details><summary><small>The <code>format</code> operator allows you to format and combine data from parsed fields.
 Numbers, strings, and dates can be formatted into a user-defined string.
 This allows data in logs, such as dates or currency amounts, to be formatted as human readable, when otherwise it would be hard to decipher.</small></summary>

 The [Concat](#concat) operator is a simpler version of the Format operator, and may be used instead for simpler use cases.